The MIT Skydiving Club provides opportunities for members of the MIT community to get involved

 Swati has been skydiving for five years now, and has close to 300 jumps!
 She started her AFF at Skydive Pepperell, flew with the Cambridge University Skydiving Team in the UK, and then continued skydiving with the MIT Skydiving Club at Pepperell and Jumptown ever since.
 Swati is also a Big Sis in the Sisters in Skydiving program.
 Swati is pursuing a PhD in the Department of Materials Science and Engineering where her research focuses on the design of biomimetic, flexible body armor.

-Joshua is a newly A-Licensed jumper.
-He started jumping last year through the MIT skydiving club and was instantly addicted.
+Joshua has been jumping for two years and has over 100 jumps.
+He started jumping through the MIT skydiving club and was instantly addicted.
 Josh is still trying out different things, but he has his eye on wingsuiting once he's more experienced.
 Josh is currently an undergraduate studying Electrical Engineering.